"Biological diversity is the key to the maintenance of the world as we know it." E.O. Wilson

 Aristotle (384-322 BCE) placed all living things into two groups:

-things simple, we are using Aristotle's definition of a plant and include fungi, lichen, and algae in the lists above even though they are not now considered plants.
+It has since been determined that the plant kingdom is more complex and includes several other groups, such as fungi, lichens, and algae, which are not true plants.
+To keep things simple, we are using Aristotle’s definition of a plant and are including fungi, lichens, and algae in the lists above, even though they are not currently considered plants.

 Distant Hill was listed as one of the Top 10 Places to Visit in New Hampshire!